-Swinburne Welcome Scholarships
+Swinburne Welcome Scholarship

 Eligibility / selection criteria

-- be a holder of either a Bridging Visa 'E' (V050), a Temporary Protection Visa (V785) or a Safe Haven Enterprise Visa (V790)
+- be a holder of either a Bridging Visa 'E' (V050), a Temporary Protection Visa (V785) or a Safe Haven Enterprise Visa (V790).

-- be a commencing full time student in the year the scholarship is awarded.
-Part time enrolment will be considered under special circumstances
+Note: Part time enrolment will be considered under special circumstances

 - any member group of the Refugee Council of Australia